MannLabs/PeptDeep-HLA/README.md

 - --pretrained-model TEXT: The input model for transfer learning or prediction. **Optional**, default is the built-in pretrained model.
 - --prob-threshold FLOAT: Predicted probability threshold to discriminate HLA peptides. **Optional**, default=0.7.
 - --peptide-file-to-train TEXT: Peptide file for transfer learning.
 It is an txt/tsv/csv file which contains true HLA peptide sequences in `sequence` column for training**Optional**, default is empty.
-- --model-save-as TEXT: File to save the transfer learned model. **Optional**, applicable if `--peptide-file- to-train` is provided.
+- --model-save-as TEXT: File to save the transfer learned model. **Optional**, applicable if `--peptide-file-to-train` is provided.
 - --predicting-batch-size INTEGER: The larger the better, but it depends on the GPU/CPU RAM. **Optional**, default=4096.
 - --training-batch-size INTEGER: **Optional**, default=1024.